Search by name, year or event

 1823 - The British Museum is extended and extensively rebuilt to house expanding collection.

-1823 - Rugby schoolboy William Web Ellis, while playing football, picked up the ball and ran with it, inventing Rugby Football.
+1823 - Rugby schoolboy William Web Ellis, while playing football, picks up the ball and runs with it inventing Rugby Football.

 1825 - Nash reconstructs Buckingham Palace.